 It's time for heroes and villains...How melodramatic are you?
-In this course you will refine your acting skills, design a set, get costumed up and perform in different styles of comedy where being a drama queen is okay.
+In this course overacting can be a positive.
+You will refine your acting skills, design a set, get costumed up and perform in different styles of comedy where being overly dramatic is celebrated.